 The Dreidel Game Cheat Sheet

 נ (Nun) – None.
 Nada.
 You get nuthin.

 ג (Gimel) – Gimme all!

 ש (Shin) – Shucks, you must pay.

-American dreidels often have English letters, which makes it easier for players unfamiliar with the Hebrew alphabet.
-But you can still include non-Hebrew speakers even if your dreidel has Hebrew letters.
-Sure, you could print the cheat sheet and keep it at hand as you play, but its way more fun to have the players (and spectators) who do know the Hebrew letters shout them out as the dreidel spins to a halt and settles on a letter.
+American Dreidels often have English letters, which makes it easier for players unfamiliar with the Hebrew alphabet.
+But you can still include non-Hebrew speakers even if your Dreidel has Hebrew letters.
+Sure, you could print the cheat sheet and keep it at hand as you play, but its way more fun to have the players (and spectators) who do know the Hebrew letters shout them out as the Dreidel spins to a halt and settles on a letter.
 Its even more fun to shout out the letters with the cheat sheet mnemonic phrases.
 Theres nothing like hollering, Gimel!
-Gimme all! to really up the energy ante!
+Gimme all! to really increase the energy ante!

 Alright.
 Ready?
 Its time to go for the gelt.
 But wait, what is that exactly?
 Gelt.
 If your first thought was ‘gold, you were very close.
 Gelt is the Yiddish word for money.